-The Canadian federal carbon pricing system is widely recognized as the lowest-cost, most pro-growth way to reduce emissions, due to its simplicity, transparency, and flexibility.
+Revenue-neutral carbon pricing like the system we have in Canada is widely recognized as the lowest-cost, most pro-growth way to reduce emissions, due to its simplicity, transparency, and flexibility.
 Carbon pricing has been endorsed by hundreds of economists in Canada, the US, and around the globe.

 Carbon pricing is like a tailwind that moves all boats in the right direction—it incentivizes every part of our economy to reduce emissions, and rewards those who make low-carbon choices.
 It signals to businesses that there will be money to be made in new technology and innovation that reduces carbon footprints.

 Carbon taxes work.
 The Canadian government has estimated that current carbon pricing policies will reduce emissions by 50-60 Mt by 2030, the largest reduction of any policy in the Pan-Canadian Framework on Clean Growth and Climate Change.

 In Canada, decarbonization will require a massive program of atmospheric carbon removal.

 First, we’ll need to remove carbon from the atmosphere to counteract emissions from sectors that will be too difficult or costly to decarbonize before 2050, like aviation.

 Then, even after reaching net zero by 2050, we’ll need to pull carbon out of the air and sequester it in order to reduce levels of atmospheric carbon enough to stay below a 1.5°C increase in temperature by 2100.